Edictum

 audit event emitted to all sinks

-A Denied Call: Step by Step
+A Blocked Call: Step by Step

 An agent tries to read .env using the read_file tool.
 Here is what happens: